kem79/try-rabbitmq/example_2/readme.md

 shows how to do that.

 Start the consumer.py.
 Start the producer_2_1.py.
 The consumer assert the right count of message.
 You should witness no exception.
-The lock prevents concurrent access to the rmq client, at a performance cost of
-  course: threads now have to wait for the critical part of code to be accessible.
+The lock prevents concurrent access to the rmq client, at a performance: threads now have to wait for the critical part of code to be accessible.

 It would be interesting to check the result of creating one channel per thread on 1 single channel.

-let's switch to another topic now that we know how to handle connections, this is the topic of publisher message delivery confirm.
+Let's switch to another topic now that we know how to handle connections, this is the topic of publisher message delivery confirm.

 # Example 2: Producer message delivery